R-drg/R-drg/README.md

 # :vulcan_salute: Welcome stranger!
 ## ℹ️ About me
 - 🎓 I'm a Computer Engineering Student at __Federal University of Uberlândia__ and a Full-Stack Developer.
-- 🔭 I'm currently learning about game development and soon will contribute to the PS Vita development community.
+- 🔭 I'm currently learning about game development and soon will contribute to the PS Vita gaming community.
 - ⚡ Fun fact: I know how to play the guitar and very passionate about music.
 - 📫 To contact me you can e-mail me at rodrigohferreira210@gmail.com or click on the badges at the end.